 There are many outlets for creativity, and not all of them will be entirely fulfilling in the moment, but it’s all about one’s perception of the thing.
 Trials and struggles and pitfalls can be at once insulting to our sensibilities, yet later become increasingly heartening and inspiring if the broader, long-game perspective is reignited and maintained.
 We want to avoid the inevitable soul-sap of drudgery and repetitive, mediocre work, yet these are the necessarily evils in the process of self-discovery, skill development, preferential discernment, cognitive and artistic training, research and study — not to mention how we will meet collaborators and co-creators integral to our personal development and success.

-We don’t want to keep starting at, or near, zero.
+We want to avoid repeatedly starting at, or near, zero.

 Look at life as a malleable construct, an ever-willing co-conspirator, that is designed and defined by your intentions, aspirations and deliberate choices.
 There is unlimited energy here.
 Mediocre is merely a transient event.
 Look again.